Antiques Roadshow: Finland

-The Finnish version, known as Antiikkia, antiikkia (Antiques, antiques), has been running on YLE TV1 since 1997.
+The Finnish version, known as Antiikkia, antiikkia (Antiques, antiques), ran on YLE TV1 between 1997 and 2006.

 Germany

 In Germany, various versions are broadcast regularly on the public regional channels of the ARD, the oldest being the BR production Kunst und Krempel (Art and Junk), airing since 1985.
 Other versions include Lieb & teuer (Near & dear), shown on NDR, Kitsch oder Kunst?
-(Kitsch or Art?), shown on HR, and Echt Antik?!
-(Genuinely antique?!), shown on SWR.
+(Kitsch or Art?), shown on HR, Echt Antik?!
+(Genuinely antique?!), shown on SWR, and Bares für Rares on ZDF.

 Netherlands

 The show Tussen Kunst & Kitsch (Between Art & Kitsch) has been running in the Netherlands since 1984.
 First shown on AVRO, the programme is usually set in a museum somewhere in the Netherlands, sometimes in Belgium and Germany.
 Due to its popularity, special episodes have been made in which the experts take the viewers on "cultural art excursions" to places of great importance in the history of art.

 In 2011, a painting of Joost van Geel with the title Het Kantwerkstertje (The Little Lacemaker) was discovered with an estimated value of 250,000 euros, the highest-appraised item on the show.
-The programme has been presented by Cees van Drongelen (1984–2002), Nelleke van der Krogt (2002–2015), and Frits Sissing (2015–), and it celebrated its 40th series in 2024.
+The programme has been presented by Cees van Drongelen (1984–2002), Nelleke van der Krogt (2002–2015), and Frits Sissing (since 2015), and it celebrated its 40th series in 2024.

 Sweden

 The Swedish version started out as a co-production between SVT Malmö and the BBC, whose Antiques Roadshow visited Scandinavia for two programmes.
-Antikrundan (Antiques Round), its Swedish version, premiered in August 1989 on TV2, and SVT has produced a new season every year since.
+Antikrundan (Antiques Round), its Swedish version, premiered in August 1989 on TV2.

-As of 2019, 30 seasons have been shown and most of the experts have been with the programme since its start.
+As of 2019, most of the experts have been with the programme since its start.
 Jesper Aspegren was the original host.
 He left in 2000, and from the 2001 season onwards, Antikrundan has been hosted by Anne Lundberg.
+The 37th season was concluded early 2026, with Lundberg hosting for the 27th year.

 The BBC original is also run on Swedish television, under the name Engelska Antikrundan ("English Antiques Round").

 United States

 American public broadcaster PBS created a show in 1997 inspired by the Antiques Roadshow.
 The American version of Antiques Roadshow is produced by WGBH, a PBS member station in Boston, Massachusetts.
-Mark Walberg is host and Marsha Bemko is executive producer.
+Marsha Bemko is executive producer and the hosts have been Chris Jussel, Dan Elias, Lara Spencer and Mark Walberg.
+In 2018, the show dropped having an on-camera host, instead having Walberg be an off-camera narrator.
+Walberg left the show after Season 23 aired in 2019, and was replaced by Coral Peña.

 PBS also airs the original BBC programme, though it is called Antiques Roadshow UK to differentiate it from the PBS version.
 Values of items in United States dollars are often superimposed over the pound sterling values given in the original broadcast.

 Related shows

 Overseas specials

-Hugh Scully hosted a Beaulieu based show on 3 January 1993, a Jamaican based show on 14 February 1993, a Cork based show on 13 February 1994 and a Brussels based show on 16 April 1995, all on the BBC.
+Hugh Scully hosted a Beaulieu (Alberta) based show on 3 January 1993, a Jamaican based show on 14 February 1993, a Cork based show on 13 February 1994 and a Brussels based show on 16 April 1995, all on the BBC.